The MiSTer Station

 • Unofficial Scripts

-With the script runs it will prompt you with the ongoing task along with a symbol system like this:
+When the update_all script runs, it will prompt you with the ongoing task along with a symbol system like this:

 . = A file finished downloading.